 What happened before?

 Roy Tattersall picked up the first five New Zealand wickets with his off-breaks.
-It looked all over at 105 for seven, but Verdun Scott chiseled out a gutsy 60, and Moir contributed again, guiding New Zealand to 189, 87 runs ahead.
-Tattersall took six for 44, supported by Bailey, who took three for 43.
+It looked all over at 105 for 7, but Verdun Scott chiseled out a gutsy 60, and Moir contributed again, guiding New Zealand to 189, 87 runs ahead.
+Tattersall took 6 for 44 and Bailey 3 for 43.

 The eventful overs

 England required only 88 for a victory in two hours.
 Though Reg Simpson was dismissed early, Hutton and Gilbert Parkhouse kept England firmly on track.
 Walter Hadlee persisted with his main bowlers, Cresswell and Burtt, and brought his leg-break bowler Moir back for the over before tea.
-England went to tea at 35 for one, requiring 53 more in an hour and a half.
+England went to tea at 35 for 1, requiring 53 more in an hour-and-a-half.

 After tea, as S Canynge Capel wrote in his The All-Blacks of Cricket, Moir bowled the first over ‘in the general excitement’.
 None of Moir, the batsmen, Hadlee, or the umpires — Jock McLellan and Melville Pengelly — seemed to notice, and play got under way normally.
 England scampered to victory with six wickets in hand.